geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 Moreover a new category has been added for future features, called GEOSTORY.

-you can add it by running on the database the following script
+It is not necessary for this release, but, to follow the update sequence, you can add it by executing the following line.

 ```sql
 INSERT into geostore.gs_category (id ,name) values (nextval('geostore.hibernate_sequence'),  'GEOSTORY') ON CONFLICT DO NOTHING;